layilin/SP23-33852/_annotations/book2.md

 59.95n Mungoes.
 The mongoose refers to a small carnivore and member of the family *Herpestidae*.
 There are many different species of mongoose, all native to the Old World.
 The mongoose was purposefully introduced to the Caribbean and Pacific islands in the late twentieth century to exterminate the rat population.
 Because the mongoose also eats birds, amphibians, and reptiles, it has contributed to the destruction of local biodiversity on those islands and is considered an invasive species.

 [plant] 60.114 yellow thistle.
 Most likely *Argemone mexicana*, the seeds of which are purgative.
-Also known as the Mexican prickly poppy; native to Mexico and Central America.
+Also known as the Mexican prickly poppy; native to the tropical Americas.

 60.116 mountain-dove.
 May refer to the Zenaida dove (*Zenaida aurita*), a bird native to the Caribbean.

 [plant] 60.119 knotted grass.
-Probably *Spigelia anthelmia*, a plant native to Mexico, Central America, South America, and the Caribbean that is known for its ability to rid the body of intestinal parasites, including tapeworms.
+Probably *Spigelia anthelmia*, a plant known for its ability to rid the body of intestinal parasites, including tapeworms.
+Its native range includes the tropical and subtropical Americas.

 60.120 endemial ill.
 An endemic disease, meaning one that is habitually prevalent in a certain country or locale.

 [plant] 60.123 cow-itch.
 Cowitch (*Mucuna pruriens*), a viny plant that produces severe itching after contact with skin.
 Was used on sugar plantations as compost, forage, and cattle feed.
 Its seeds destroy intestinal parasites.
-Native to the tropical and subtropical Old World.
+Likely native to tropical Asia and possibly Africa.

 60.114n emetic.
 A medicine that excites vomiting.

 60.114n dysenteric.
 Having to do with dysentery or diarrhea.

 [plant] 60.114n ipecacuan.
-Ipecacuanha, an extract that induces vomiting and that comes from the plant *Carapichea ipecacuanha*, an herbal shrub native to Central and South America.
+Ipecacuanha, an extract that induces vomiting and that comes from the plant *Carapichea ipecacuanha*, an herbal shrub whose native range extends from southeastern Nicaragua to Brazil.

 60.119n vermifuge.
 A substance having the power to expel worms from the intestines; an anthelmintic.